sid-engel/ab-web-addon/README.md

 # ab-web-addon
-A simple, but sleek, web addon for AdvancedBan.
+A simple, but sleeker, web addon for AdvancedBan.
-- You can find the example [here](https://mathhulk.info/ab-web-addon).
+- You can find the example [here](https://www.sidengel.com/dev/ab-web-addon/).

 ## Main Features
 - Host it on your own web server
-- Easily change to themes from Bootswatch
 - Easy to edit all words and phrases
 - Able to search punishments by user
 - Able to search punishments by type